fededev01/Learn-Python/docs/ch01_brief-syntax.md

 # Syntax
 This page will show you some basic rules about Python.
-Here you can find the [Main Page](https://fededev01.github.io/Learn-Python)
+If you want go to the main page, click [here](https://fededev01.github.io/Learn-Python)

 ## Indentation
 In other programming languages the indentation in code is for readability only.